srinju/web-analytics-project/README.md

   8. Make a settings page , when the user clicks on the generate api key , it generates an api ket and block of code to add to their codebase so that they can send request to our custom events api endpoint.
+  9. Create a route for generating a new api key .

 # MAJOR THING TO DO >